Pasundan (train)

-Pasundan is an passenger train with the economy class that operated by Kereta Api Indonesia which between Kiaracondong (Bandung) & Surabaya Gubeng in Java.
+Pasundan train is an passenger train with the economy class that operated by Kereta Api Indonesia which between Kiaracondong in Bandung and Surabaya Gubeng in Surabaya.
 This train offer 1x travel each way only morning schedule around 691 km (429 mil) in 13 hours 44 minutes.

 The Pasundan train will Support with the Argo Wilis which that from Bandung Hall to Surabaya Gubeng, however the Pasundan train that route from Kiaracondong.

 History

 Pasundan train (1996 - 2019)

 The Pasundan train was first time operate by KAI on 18 February 1996 during the homecoming season Eid al-Fitr in 1996. to accompany the Badrasurya train—an abbreviation of the route it runs, namely Greater Bandung–Surabaya.
 The Badrasurya train is an economy class train service that has been operating since the 1970s, but the train's departure point is at Bandung Station.
 Due to the service simplification policy implemented by Perumka, the Badrasurya train stopped operating, leaving only the Pasundan train serving the area.

 On 1 December 2019, following the enactment of new train travel chart 2019, the Pasundan train exchanged trains with the Kahuripan at Kiaracondong.
 On the same date, the Pasundan train began serving passengers in both directions at Ngawi, after previously only serving passengers heading towards Surabaya.